How Should You Store Your Razor After Use? Tips to Make It Last Longer

 - Overall cost

-Since shaving is part of your daily routine, improving how you care for your razor can make a significant difference over time.
+Since shaving is part of many people's daily routine, improving how you care for your razor can make a meaningful difference over time.